 The majority of people were first exposed to satellite imagery in early 2000’s with the launch of GoogleEarth, the first public representation of Earth based on satellite imagery.
 Since then, there has been a huge increase in the number of similar mapping applications, opening up new opportunities for the consumption and analysis of satellite imagery.

-In addition, the latest technology advances in cloud infrastructure and artificial intelligence are being leveraged to extract unique insights at an unprecedented scale.
-Find out more about how Bird.i provides this insight via our Intelligence Service.
+In addition, the latest technological advances in cloud infrastructure and artificial intelligence are being leveraged to extract unique insights at an unprecedented scale.